 Awarded applicants may only use the tax credit for approved geothermal energy projects that start on or after January 1, 2024 and are complete by January 1, 2033.

-Eligible entities with an investment GETC reservation must show associated project expenses from the given tax year to claim all or part of their ITC.
-Eligible entities with a production GETC reservation must show the amount of electricity produced within a given tax year to receive their PTC.
+Eligible entities with an investment GETCO reservation must show associated project expenses from the given tax year to claim all or part of their ITC.
+Eligible entities with a production GETCO reservation must show the amount of electricity produced within a given tax year to receive their PTC.

 CEO may reserve all, part, or none of the credit amount requested in the eligible taxpayers application.